MrLoh/thesis-davidson/manuscript.md

 But the interpretations are not as straight forward, as it might seem.
 The main question is what the Turing Test is supposed to be.
 There are three main interpretations:

 1. The Turing Test is taken as an operational definition --- a sufficient and necessary condition --- of intelligence: Something is intelligent[^intelligence] if and only if it passes the Turing Test.
-[For Example See @Millar:1973pi]
+[For example see @Millar:1973pi.]
 2. The Turing Test is taken as a sufficient condition of intelligence: Something is intelligent if it passes the Turing Test.
 But it is not necessary for something to pass the Turing test in order to be intelligent.
-3. The Turing Test is taken "as a potential source of good inductive evidence for" intelligence: If Something passed the Turing Test one would be justified for inductively inferring that it is intelligent. [@Moor:1976at, pp. 249, 251]
+3. The Turing Test is taken *"as a potential source of good inductive evidence for"* intelligence: If Something passed the Turing Test one would be justified for inductively inferring that it is intelligent.
+[See @Moor:1976at, pp. 249, 251]

 The first interpretation and any reading of intelligence in a broader sense are clearly not in line with Turing's ideas, but the interpretation of the imitation game as a test clearly is.
-This becomes clear from the following section of a radio interview [-@Turing:1952ca], which might well represent the simplest expression of the Turing Test:
+This becomes clear from the following section of a radio interview [-@Turing:1952ca], which represents Turing's simplest expression of the test:

 > *“I don’t want to give a definition of thinking [...]
 I don’t really see that we need to agree on a definition at all.
 The important thing is to try to draw a line between the properties of a brain, or of a man, that we want to discuss, and those that we don’t. […] I would like to suggest a particular kind of test that one might apply to a machine.
 You might call it a test to see whether the machine thinks, but it would be better to avoid begging the question, and say that the machines that pass are (let’s say) ‘Grade A’ machines.
 The idea of the test is that the machine has to try and pretend to be a man, by answering questions put to it, and it will only pass if the pretence is reasonably convincing.”* [@Turing:1952ca, p.
-470-471]
+466]

 In this simplified version of the test there is no second human player.
 While this might be limiting for a quantitative analysis, it ensures the focuses on the main question and removes any undue emphasis on strategy.
 The simplified version that Davidson proposes for discussion is basically identical except for the fact that Davidson proposes that *"the interrogator [...should] be asked to decide whether or not the object is thinking."* [-@Davidson:1990tt, p.
 81] If we assume that any bias against the object's ability to think can be removed, this seems to be the clearest expression of Turing's idea and is therefore the version we will refer to in the following.

 It also becomes fairly clear that a reading in Moor's third sense does Turing most justice.
-But where does that leave the relevant of the Turing Test?
+But where does that leave the relevance of the Turing Test?